-What you can do to help stop sibling rivalry?
+What can parents do to help stop sibling rivalry?

 As a mom of 3 girls, one of my strongest hopes is that my kids grow up to be close friends.
 I want them to love each other deeply, confide in each other, and know that they have built-in BFFs for whatever life might throw at them.